S3 method for default RsquareAdj(x, n, m, ...) # S3 method for rda RsquareAdj(x, ...) # S3 method for cca RsquareAdj(x, permutations = 1000, ...)

 find this information from the fitted result object.
 There are

-specific methods for rda
+specific methods for rda, cca,

-.
+lm and glm.
 Adjusted, or even unadjusted,

 \(R^2\) may not be available in some cases, and then the

-.
+functions will return NA.
 There is no adjusted

 \(R^2\) in partial ordination, and \(R^2\)

-values are available only for gaussian
+values are available only for gaussian models in

-The adjusted, \(R^2\) of cca
+The adjusted, \(R^2\) of cca is computed using a

 permutation approach developed by Peres-Neto et al. (2006).
 By